kameshsampath/minikube-helpers/registry/README.md

 ./patch-coredns.sh
 ```

-A successful patch will have the coredns configmap updated like:
+A successful patch will have the coredns ConfigMap updated like:

 ```yaml
 apiVersion: v1